Bernstein-Szeg\H{o} measures on the two dimensional torus

 \end{theorem}

-See section \ref{sec:Con} for a proof.
-The significance of this theorem is that it says when a polynomial has no zeros on the \emph{boundary} of the bidisk.
-At the same time this says something very specific about two variables: the analogue of this theorem in three variables is (probably) not true, but, while the analogue of this theorem in one variable \emph{is} true, the condition \eqref{zerocond} can be weakened to remove the term $|\refl{q}|^2$.
+See Section \ref{sec:Con} for a proof.
+Notice that \eqref{zerocond} certainly implies $q$ has no zeros on the \emph{open} bidisk.
+The point here is that the condition \eqref{zerocond} is exactly what is needed to imply $q$ has no zeros on the \emph{boundary} of the bidisk.
+In some sense, $(1-|z|^2)(1-|w|^2)$ describes the highest possible order of vanishing of $|q|^2-|\refl{q}|^2$ when $q$ is stable.
+At the same time this says something very specific about two variables: obvious analogues of this theorem in three variables are probably not true, but, while the analogue of this theorem in one variable \emph{is} true, the condition \eqref{zerocond} can be weakened.
+Namely, either of the following two weaker conditions are necessary and sufficient for a one variable polynomial $q$ to have no zeros on the closed disk:

+For the first condition see \cite{Simon}, page 103, and for the second condition Lemma \ref{lemma:zeros} can be adapted to one variable.

+Interestingly enough, the one variable version of this theorem can be used to prove the fundamental theorem of algebra.
+This two variable version can be used to prove the following: any two variable polynomial with no zeros on $\overline{\mathbb{D}}^2 \cup (\mathbb{C}\setminus \mathbb{D})^2$ must be constant.

 \end{subsection}

 \begin{subsection}{A key to notations and conventions} All of the following notations will be introduced throughout the paper, but we collect them here for the benefit of the reader.

 Notations/Definitions: